So, you’re in charge of a team and they are performing well. How do you say thank you to them, and how often? Is there such a thing as ‘too often’?

 In large organisations, one main issue I have battled against is the time delay in making any type of reward.
 Often, the bureaucracy involved makes the managers hesitant about starting the process and, therefore, many employees will not be recognised for their exceptional contributions.
 If your organisation is in this mould, there are many things you can do:

 - Research all the options early on and get to know the key individuals in the process.
 If you have to follow a rigid structure, make it easy on yourself.

 - Where possible, task managers within your team with elements of the work.

 - Start raising your concerns about the delays you are encountering; especially if you lose a key employee.

-- Or, introduce your own ‘Certificate of Commendation’; it may not be much but some interim award like this whilst you process the formal bit can help.
+- Or, introduce your own ‘Certificate of Commendation’; it may not be much, but an interim award like this can help whilst you process the formal one.

-Rewards need to be timely, appropriate and celebrated otherwise there impact is lost
+Rewards need to be timely, appropriate and celebrated, otherwise their impact is lost.

 Lastly, this is an important part of a leader’s role.
 If you get to the end of your first year in a job and you haven’t given a reward to someone, you have either been very unlucky with your employees or you have yet to see what your team does.
 Talk to your customers and find out who the best people are.
 In an under-performing team, it’s still possible to find one ray of sunshine.